Jordan 197: Racing history

-Livery
+Sponsorship and livery

 For the second consecutive year, the team's title sponsor was Benson & Hedges.
-The 197 stood out of its bright yellow "snake" livery.
+The 197 stood out with its bright yellow livery featuring a snake mascot, dubbed "Hissing Sid".
 The car had a snake's eye and fang painted on either side of the nosecone, forked tongues that extended along the sides from the nosecone to the driver's cockpit, and numerous scale effects on other parts of the car.
-At Grands Prix held in countries that did not allow tobacco advertising, the text were replaced with the snake-related "Bitten & Hisses", covered by a snake skin or "Ssssschuhey" and "Fissssssi".
+In France, Britain and Germany, Benson & Hedges were replaced with the snake-related "Bitten & Hisses" covered by a snake skin, or "Ssssschuhey" and "Fissssssi".